 Sugar & honey in photographs.
-Cuteness much overloaded in these majestic photographs of Lisa Holloway.
+Cuteness is much overloaded in these majestic photographs of Lisa Holloway.
 Be it the buttery bokeh or the scintillating light, this portfolio is just awesome.
-The Color schema and her work ethics are very inspirational and makes us want to experiment such beautiful techniques while doing outdoor portraits.
+The Color schema and her work ethics are very inspirational and make us want to experiment with such beautiful techniques while doing outdoor portraits.
 These pictures here show us why light is very important while doing portraits.

 Hi Lisa, can you please introduce yourself?

 Hello!
 I’m Lisa – mom to 10 wonderful kids and a fine art photographer living in Northwestern Arizona.

 What fascinates you to capture these precious fine art portraits?

 I love being able to capture a glimpse into someone’s soul and freeze that moment in time in the form of a photograph.

 I’m a very spontaneous person, so other than selecting a location and preparing my gear, I don’t do a lot of preparation.
 I like to go with the flow and see what magic happens.

 Very!
 I consider myself an artist – I have a vision in my head of how I want my finished images to look and will use all of the tools at my disposal in my editing software to get from point A (raw file) to point B (finished work).